KayinCheung/KayinCheung.github.io/README.md

 ## Further questions
 Feel free to post your questions on our subreddit forum, send a pm on reddit or raise an issue on github.

+## How the smart contract works

+When buyers initiate a transaction, 0.25% is taken as dev fee and moved under contract creator's ownership.
+The remainder 99.75% of funds is locked in the smart contract.
+If a transaction proceeds smoothly, the buyer can call "buyerFundRelease" with the transaction ID to move ownership of the locked funds (minus escrow fee) to seller.
+At the same time, escrow fee is moved to escrow's ownership.

+Seller can voluntarily refund the buyer by calling "sellerRefund" with sale ID.
+This moves the funds ownership back to the buyer (minus escrow fees), and the escrow fees under escrow's ownership.

+If a dispute happens, either buyer or seller can call "EscrowEscalation".
+This unlocks the escrow agent's ability to refund the buyer, or release funds to seller.
+If escrow escalation is not called, the escrow agent has no power to intervene.

+Whenever funds are released to seller, or funds are refunded to buyer, the transaction is considered complete.
+Transaction state will be frozen, any function calls to modify that transaction state will fail.

+When funds are transferred to an address's ownership, they are stored in a Funds bank.
+It's displayed as Contract balance on the Dapp dashboard.
+These funds can be withdrawn at anytime to the owner's address for spending.

 ## Smart Contract Changelog